TheRenegadeCoder/sample-programs-website/docs/projects/file-io/lua/index.md

 {% endraw %}

-File Io in Lua was written by:
+[File Io](https://sampleprograms.io/projects/file-io) in [Lua](https://sampleprograms.io/languages/lua) was written by:

+- Jeremy Grifski
 - bhaskar_datta

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 19:22:39.
 The solution was first committed on Oct 31 2019 19:41:27.
 As a result, documentation below may be outdated.